2018 SUMMER RESEARCH LABORATORY ON RUSSIA, EASTERN EUROPE,

 For programming information, click on Lab Programs in the right sidebar.

-All applicants are required to submit an online application, a research proposal and, if applying for funding, a clearly formulated statement of research relevance by March 15, 2017.
+All applicants are required to submit an online application, a research proposal and, if applying for Title VIII funding, a clearly formulated statement of policy relevance by March 15, 2018.
 For more details on application requirements, please select the SRL Application tab in the right sidebar.

 FACTS AND COMMON QUESTIONS ABOUT SRL